stephengold/kk-physics/README.md

 ## How to add KK Physics to an existing project

-KK Physics comes pre-built as a single JVM library.
+KK Physics comes pre-built as a single JVM library that can be downloaded from Maven Central or GitHub.

+KK Physics replaces (and is thus incompatible with) the jme3-bullet, jme3-jbullet, and Minie libaries.
+Before adding KK Physics to a project, you should remove those libraries so they won’t interfere with KK Physics.

 For projects built using [Maven] or [Gradle], it is sufficient to add dependencies on the KK Physics library and appropriate jolt-jni native libraries.